Kaseya VSA ransomware attack: Recovery

+Legal action

 On 8 October 2021, Ukrainian national Yaroslav Vasinskyi was arrested in Poland in connection with the ransomware attack, pending extradition to the United States.
 On 8 November 2021, the United States Department of Justice unsealed indictments against Yaroslav Vasinskyi, who was still in Polish custody, and another suspect — Russian national Yevgeniy Polyanin.
 Vasinskyi was charged with conducting ransomware attacks against multiple victims including Kaseya, facing a maximum sentence of 115 years in prison.
 Polyanin was charged with conducting ransomware attacks against multiple victims including Texas businesses and government entities, facing a maximum sentence of 145 years in prison.
 In addition, the United States seized over $6 million in ransomware proceeds and collaborated with international law enforcement agencies and private cybersecurity firms to disrupt REvil’s operations.

 On 3 March 2022, Yaroslav Vasinskyi was extradited to the United States and arraigned in Texas a few days later.
 On 1 May 2024, Yaroslav Vasinskyi was sentenced to 13 years and seven months in prison and ordered to pay over $16 million in restitution for "his role in conducting over 2,500 ransomware attacks and demanding over $700 million in ransom payments".
 As of 23 June 2024, Yevgeniy Polyanin was still wanted by the FBI and was believed to be living in Russia.

+Context

+In 2018, CISA issued a public alert about attackers targeting managed service providers (MSPs) as a way to infiltrate their networks and the networks of their customers.
+Former Kaseya employees said that they had raised concerns about company security practices between 2017 and 2020, and that there had been smaller ransomware attacks involving VSA in 2018 and 2019.

+This attack happened a few months after the May 2021 Colonial Pipeline ransomware attack.
+It has been compared to the 2020 United States federal government data breach, which involved a supply chain attack on SolarWinds software.